History of Nigeria: Akwa Akpa

 The modern city of Calabar was founded in 1786 by Efik families who had left Creek Town, farther up the Calabar river, settling on the east bank in a position where they were able to dominate traffic with European vessels that anchored in the river, and soon becoming the most powerful in the region extending from now Calabar down to Bakassi in the East and Oron Nation in the West.
 Akwa Akpa (named Calabar by the Spanish) became a center of the Atlantic slave trade, where African slaves were sold in exchange for European manufactured goods.
 Igbo people formed the majority of enslaved Africans sold as slaves from Calabar, despite forming a minority among the ethnic groups in the region.
 From 1725 until 1750, roughly 17,000 enslaved Africans were sold from Calabar to European slave traders; from 1772 to 1775, the number soared to over 62,000.

 With the suppression of the slave trade, palm oil and palm kernels became the main exports.
 The chiefs of Akwa Akpa placed themselves under British protection in 1884.
 From 1884 until 1906 Old Calabar was the headquarters of the Niger Coast Protectorate, after which Lagos became the main center.

 Now called Calabar, the city remained an important port shipping ivory, timber, beeswax, and palm produce until 1916, when the railway terminus was opened at Port Harcourt, 145 km to the west.

+Efik Ibibio Kingdom

+The Efik Ibibio Kingdom was one of the major Kingdoms in present day Nigeria.
+Often referred to as the Calabar Kingdom led by the Obong of Calabar, it was this Kingdom that the British Government negotiated with that resulted in a treaty for the formation of Southern Protectorate of Nigeria with the Obong of Calabar given the name, The Treaty King.
+This Kingdom became one of the most powerful Kingdoms that formed the present day Nigeria with HRH Richard Henshaw, Obong of Calabar, being one of the six Nigerian signatories in the January 1, 1914 amalgamation agreement.